Engagement Terms

 16.2 You agree to indemnify us and keep us indemnified against all loss, damage or cost that may be incurred by us arising from or in connection with:

-(a) Any breach or default by you of these Terms;
+(a) Any breach or default by You of these Terms;

-(b) Any negligent act or omission by you or by a party you are responsible for or your failure to comply with any law; and
+(b) Any negligent act or omission by You or by a party You are responsible for or Your failure to comply with any law; and

-(c) Any claim made against us by any third party in connection with the information or documents that you have provided to us.
+(c) Any claim made against us by any third party in connection with the information or documents that You have provided to us.

-16.3 To the extent that any claim or loss occurs as a result of any negligent act or omission caused by us, your liability under clause 16.2 will be proportionately reduced.
+16.3 To the extent that any claim or loss occurs as a result of any negligent act or omission caused by us, Your liability under clause 16.2 will be proportionately reduced.

-17. TERMINATION OF AGREEMENT
+17. TERMINATION

 18. RETENTION OF DOCUMENTS